 Matrices of Vision is the debut release of experimental music artist Abigail Toll (UK/DE) – forthcoming on Shelter Press.

-The piece expands her interest in psychoacoustics and tuning. into a textural, durational and emotional response to this data.
-Flutes, strings, vocals and electronics culminate in an
+The piece extends her interest in psychoacoustics and tuning into an experiential response to this data, where flutes, strings, vocals and electronics culminate in a sonic meditation.

-What is reflected in the musical gestures – through glissing, beating and cacophony – is a refusal to comply to these so-called rational systems.
-What results, is a sonic narrative that unsettles accepted hierarchies by moving beyond their limitations, in what Roxanne describes as “a kind of flooding of listening and experiencing, from the body and the spaces that surround the body.”
+reflected in the musical gestures – through glissing, beating and cacophony – is a destabilising of rational systems.
+It results in what Roxanne describes as a kind of “flooding of listening and experiencing.”